dazdaz/azure-aks/AKS_Windows.md

-### Build an AKS Cluster, Add a Windows Node Pool and run a Windows containers
+* Build an AKS Cluster, Add a Windows Node Pool and run a Windows containers

+# Create a Service Principal, Resource Group
 ```console
 #!/usr/bin/env bash